akeneo/pim-docs/cookbook/product/manipulate-product.rst

 --------------------------------------

 You can easily define your own product manager with Sf2 DIC.
-You just have to extends Akeneo PIM Catalog bundle and change `pim_catalog.manager.product.class` parameter in `config.yml` file.
+You just have to extends Akeneo PIM Catalog bundle and change `pim_catalog.manager.product.class` parameter in the `parameters.yml` file of your bundle.

 .. code-block:: yaml